Special Notes regarding the Meeting Minutes

 · A Veterans Day Memorial Ceremony will be at 11am at Long Leaf Park.
 All are invited to attend this short, moving ceremony honoring those who served.

-· Veterans Support Raffle will be announced shortly.
+· Veterans Support Raffle has begun.
 The prizes are $500, $250 and $125 with the winners having their winnings in time for Thanksgiving shopping.
-Watch for the email and please support us.
+Buy tickets from SK Greg Decker or on line.

 Fraternity:

 · Brothers Brewery Night - Brother Joe Damitz is the lead.
 The purpose of the Brothers Brewery Night is fraternity, especially getting to meet new Knights.
 The usual location is Kickback Jack’s located at 418 S College Road.
-Next event TBD.
+Next event November 17, 6-8pm.

 Latino Roundtable: GK Peters reported.

 · The Latino Roundtable meets on the 2nd & 4th Thursdays of each month in the Juan Diego Room at 7-8:30pm.
-Their next event is the Latino Car Wash on October 19.
+No report on the Latino Car Wash on October 19.
 Proceeds will go to help those in need in the Hispanic community.
-Cost is $10 per vehicle.

 Unfinished Business: Any motion tabled from the prior meeting - No motions were tabled from the prior meeting.